Tracy Lawrence: 2006–2008: For the Love and All Wrapped Up in Christmas

-Tim McGraw (left) and Kenny Chesney (right) were featured vocalists on Lawrence's 2007 single "Find Out Who Your Friends Are".
+Tim McGraw (left) and Kenny Chesney (right) are featured vocalists on Lawrence's 2007 single "Find Out Who Your Friends Are".

 In 2006, Lawrence started his own record label, Rocky Comfort Records, in partnership with his brother Laney.
 The first act signed to the label besides Lawrence himself was Chad Brock.
 Lawrence's first single for the label was "Find Out Who Your Friends Are", which was released in August 2006 from the studio album For the Love.
 The song initially lingered below the Top 40 of the Hot Country Songs charts, but following the album's release, it gained in radio interest due to the album containing as a bonus track an alternate version with Tim McGraw and Kenny Chesney on guest vocals.
 Thanks to the success of the alternate version, "Find Out Who Your Friends Are" became a number-one single on that chart in 2007.
 The song reached that position in its 41st week on the chart, setting a new record at the time for the slowest ascent to the top of the country charts, and the second-slowest on any Billboard chart.
 The re-recorded version received Musical Event of the Year honors at the 2007 Country Music Association (CMA) Awards, Lawrence's first award from that association, along with the Academy of Country Music (ACM) Vocal Event of the Year award.
 Following this song were "Til I Was a Daddy Too" and "You Can't Hide Redneck".
 The album's title track was a duet with Brad Arnold of the rock band 3 Doors Down, while the track "Speed of Flight" was the first song in his career that Lawrence wrote entirely by himself.
 Michael Sudhalter wrote in Country Standard Time that "the music on the 11-track debut matches the label's traditional-sounding name."

 Later in 2007, Lawrence issued a Christmas album entitled All Wrapped Up in Christmas, the title track of which peaked at number 57 based on Christmas season airplay.
 In 2008, both Zona Jones and Michael Scott signed deals with Rocky Comfort.
 Jones released the album Prove Me Right through the label in 2009.